cvmfs/doc-cvmfs/apx-parameters.rst

 X509_CERT_BUNDLE                    Bundle file with CA certificates for HTTPS connections (see :ref:`sct_data`) X509_CERT_DIR                       | Directory file with CA certificates for HTTPS connections,
                                     | defaults to /etc/grid-security/certificates (see :ref:`sct_data`)
-CVMFS_S3_USE_HTTPS                  Allow to use S3 implementation over HTTPS and not over HTTP
 =================================== ====================================================================================